linda-seiter/CMSC115_2258/unit2_project/README.md

    `double` value returned from `Math.pow` to an `int`, and store the result in an int variable named `newCases`.
 5. Print the number of new cases as shown in the sample runs.
-6. Run `TransmissionRateTest` to confirm your solution passes the Junit tests.
+6. Run `TransmissionRateTest` to confirm your solution passes the JUnit tests.

 <table>
 <tr>